 This program of study is recommended for those students who want a thorough grounding in the discipline of history, exploring past as well as contemporary periods, Western as well as non-Western and regional cultural traditions, from a variety of historical perspectives.
 The major in history for general study is ideal for the student who would want to double major, using the history major to support work in such related fields as political science, economics, art history, English, religion, philosophy, communication arts, journalism, or sociology and anthropology.

-The major in history for general study requires a minimum of 24 credits in history at the 200 level or above; 6 credits must be at the 300 level; the student must also complete the HIST 470 Seminar.
+The major in history for general study requires a minimum of 30 credits in history; 15 credits of which must be at the 300 level, including the HIST 470 Seminar.
 A maximum of 60 credits is allowed.